Metolix/Metolix/README.md

 ### 👋 About Me

-I'm a high school junior teaching myself software development.
-Python is where I'm most comfortable as of now, and I pick up whatever else a project needs along the way.
-Outside of code, I'm working toward becoming a commercial pilot.

-Building **NextLeg**.
-A route discovery companion app for virtual pilots.
-Solving the actual problem: staring at a map with 40,000 airports and no idea where to fly today.
+I am an aspiring commercial pilot and self taught software developer currently in high school.
+My primary technical expertise is in Python, though I rapidly adapt and adopt new languages and frameworks based on project requirements.

-As a side project, I am also building an [AI Police Negotiator Game](https://github.com/Metolix/AI-Negotiator).
+I am currently developing **NextLeg**, a route discovery platform for virtual pilots designed to eliminate decision paralysis when selecting flight paths.
+Additionally, I am building an open source [AI Police Negotiator Game](https://github.com/Metolix/AI-Negotiator).

 <br>

-### ✈️ Flight Plan
+### ✈️ Current Focus

-- **Now** - Learning shipped application structures to enhance my knowledge.
+- **Architecture** – Studying production application patterns and system design.
-- **Building** - NextLeg, focused on curated route discovery, live briefings, and so much more.
+- **Development** – Building NextLeg, focusing on route curation algorithms and real-time briefing features.
-- **Looking for** - other builders to learn from, especially anyone working where aviation and software overlap
+- **Networking** – Connecting with developers and builders, particularly those operating at the intersection of aviation and software engineering.
 <br>

 ### 🛠️ Tech Stack